How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 Step 4: Map Your User Journey

-Before any development begins, walk through exactly how a user would interact with your solution.
-This exercise reveals gaps in your thinking and helps communicate your vision to developers.
+Walk through exactly how a user would interact with your solution.
+This reveals gaps in your thinking and helps communicate your vision to developers.

 The Core User Flow